tolgasaglik/Pose-Tracker-with-Openpose-ROS/readme.md

 4. USB 3.0 Type-A port for camera connection

-## Software Prerequisities
+## Software Prequisities

 As the ROS will be main environment it needs to be installed first.
 You may switch between camera and openpose installation.
 However completing step 3 before 4 is vital to prevent kernel errors.

-1. Install ROS Kinetic:
+1. Install ROS Kinetic.

     http://wiki.ros.org/kinetic/Installation/Ubuntu